Words and photographs Peter Mann

-“We now own over 50 former places of worship, half in England, half in Wales, which we preserve as peaceful spaces for visitors and the local community to enjoy.
+“We now own nearly 60 former places of worship, half in England, half in Wales, which we preserve as peaceful spaces for visitors and the local community to enjoy.
 Most are medieval, and all of them are listed.”

-Annual individual membership is £42.00 / year (‘Household’ £63.00); it includes three, very informative 60+ page newsletters each year about the FoFC’s activities in England and Wales – and much else.
+To become a ‘Friend’, the annual individual membership is £30.00 and ‘Household’ £50.00; life membership is £1,000.
+Membership includes two, very informative 60+ page magazines each year about the FoFC’s activities in England and Wales – and much else.

 - Friends of Friendless Churches website.

 - Join the FoFC – the best way to support its work.

 - Follow the FoFC on Instagram, Facebook, Twitter and LinkedIn.